top of page

 Over the next few years, Fr.
 Augustine-Marie continued his work in France and beyond.
 However, the outbreak of the Franco-Prussian War in July 1870 changed everything for him, and focused his attention on a final mission to faithful in need.

-German by birth, Father Augustine-Marie felt compelled to leave France, his adopted homeland, as his countrymen closed in on Paris.
+German by birth, Fr.
+Augustine-Marie felt compelled to leave France, his adopted homeland, as his countrymen closed in on Paris.
 Heartbroken, he made his way to neutral Switzerland, where he was enlisted to care for refugees from the conflict.
 Before long, however, he was tapped for a new mission – to serve as chaplain to the more than 5,000 French prisoners of war held at Spandau Prison, on the outskirts of Berlin.
 He notified his sister of his plans in a letter:

 "I am leaving to minister to the French prisoners interned in Germany.
 French priests who wished to go were refused permits.
 I felt I could not refuse this mission, since Jesus says to those he rejects, 'I was in prison and you did not visit me.'
 People think I am suited to the work because I have relatives in Germany.
 So I am setting out under the protection of Jesus, Mary and Joseph.
 I am looking forward to bringing some consolation to these prisoners who are in such great need."